Milan Lombardy, Italy Travel Guide

 Known as Milan's "Sistine Chapel" owing to its stunning 16th-century frescoes covering almost every surface.

-An ancient basilica with a rich history, featuring the Roman columns in front, making it an important early Christian site.
+An ancient basilica with a rich history, featuring the Roman columns in front, making it an important from The early christian period site.

-Beyond ancient sites, Milan's heritage also includes significant memorials and commercial landmarks.
+Beyond ancient sites, Milan's heritage also includes significant memorials and business landmarks.

 While an urban center, Milan offers parks and access to breathtaking natural scenery in its surroundings.